Talidyn/FrequencyCalculator/README.md

 Download the latest code from the Master branch and build the solution `FrequencyCalculator.sln`
 >Note: If you don't need to run Unit Tests you can just build the `FrequencyCalculator.csproj` project.

-Option 2: Download the latest release [HERE](https://github.com/Talidyn/FrequencyCalculator/releases)
+Option 2: Download the latest release [HERE](https://github.com/Talidyn/FrequencyCalculator/releases) which also includes the built executable.

 #### Runing the Program
 1. Run the `FrequencyCalculator.exe` executable to start the program.